hassaanjamil/ios-posts-app/README.md

 # PostsApp (iOS)

-A SwiftUI (100% Swift) sample project that mirrors the Android Posts App.
+A SwiftUI (100% Swift) sample project that mirrors the [Android Posts App](https://github.com/hassaanjamil/android-posts-app) and consume [npm-rest-api](https://github.com/hassaanjamil/npm-sample-posts-rest-api).
 It demonstrates how to consume a posts API and render a home feed while following Clean Architecture guidelines for iOS.

 ## 📱 Features
 - Authenticate mock user and land on a tab-based shell.